BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

 ### Data types

-Data in BirdBlox is automatically cast from strings, to numbers, to booleans as the connections between blocks require.
+Data in BirdBlox is automatically cast to strings, numbers, or booleans as the connections between blocks require.
 For example, if the string "3" is stored in a variable and the number 1 is added to it with the addition block, "3" is automatically converted to 3, which one is added